· July 2, 2026

 Aging is slow, predictable, and roughly symmetrical.

 Mitochondrial efficiency declines gradually — about 8% per decade after 30.
 Collagen production slows.
 Telomeres shorten.
 Hormonal output decreases along relatively stable curves.
 Immune surveillance loses precision.
 These are real changes.
 They happen to everyone.
-They don’t explain why you went from functional to floored in eighteen months.
+But they don’t explain why you went from functional to floored in eighteen months.

 Aging doesn’t produce sudden onset.
 It doesn’t create crashes that appear out of nowhere.
 It doesn’t generate the pattern where everything was fine and then suddenly nothing works.
 If your decline has a cliff in it, you’re looking at something other than aging.